peluche/SWE-to-MLE/content/posts/huggingface-nlp-course-chapter-1-&-2/index.md

 Today is time for the [🤗 Hugging Face: NLP Course](https://huggingface.co/learn/nlp-course).

 ## Chapter 1: Transformer Models
-The first chapter is just a very quick glande at Hugging Face transformer capabilities.
+The first chapter is just a very quick glance at Hugging Face transformer capabilities.
 It's a rapidfire set of examples going through two-liners for:
 - sentiment analysis
 - NER (entity extraction)
 - classification